Summer Ayurvedic beauty care

 1. Cleansing to remove external layer of sebum, sweat, dirt and bacteria

 Ayurvedic cleansers or ‘ubtans’ are applied to damp skin, excluding the eye area.
-Wipe off gently after a few minutes or rinse with luke warm or even cool water.
 These brighten the complexion as they accelerate skin cell renewal.
 They also have the following benefits:

 - Improves local blood circulation which stimulates cell growth